 Para-professional educator Brenae Wilson, who nominated Mr. Delgado for the honor, heaps high praise on her coworker.
 "Mr. Delgado considers himself not only a teacher of ED students, but as a mentor.
 He is encouraging, funny, and engaging.
 He has the ability to mix academics with life skills."

-Joining County Superintendent David W. Gordon in making the announcement were Assistant Superintendent Dr. Robin Pierson, and Special Education Principal Carmen Walker.
+Joining Superintendent David W. Gordon in making the announcement were Assistant Superintendent Dr. Robin Pierson, and Palmiter Principal Lauren Roth.

-The Sacramento County Teachers of the Year Program is presented by SCOE in partnership with Maloof Sports and Entertainment, the Sacramento River Cats, U.S. Bank, the Intel Corporation Folsom, and the Sacramento Scottish Rite Bodies of Freemasonry.
+SCOE's Sacramento County Teachers of the Year Program has been presented in partnership with Maloof Sports and Entertainment, the Sacramento River Cats, Intel-Folsom, Chrysler Group, and the Sacramento Scottish Rite Bodies of Freemasonry.